tytydraco/yessleep/out/Where_one_wound_heals_another_one_opens.md

 Acidy liquid came up out of my throat as I watched a group of them wiggle out of her eyes.

-I made a sound I had never made before, akin to a yelp from a tiny dog.
-The sound escaped from my quivering lips and was met by a high-pitched hiss
+I had never made that sound before.
+It was akin to a yelp from a tiny dog.
+It escaped from my quivering lips and was met by a high-pitched hiss.

 “See what you’ve done now?
 You’ve angered *them*.
 You fool.”

 Chase crept up alongside her body as I found myself further and further away.
-I could feel the little boy inside of me urging me to run.
+I could hear the little boy inside of me, urging me to run.

 “What the fuck, Chase?”